GuillaumeMZ/forecasting-llms/README.md

 4. **Automation (Bonus)**

-   The project includes a GitHub Action workflow that automates the process of generating and analyzing forecasting data.
-This workflow allows the scripts in the repository—namely replicate.py and replicate_analyse.py—to run automatically without manual intervention, ensuring reproducibility and timely updates.

-   - Running the Forecast Script ( As it cost a big amount of time to run, we put it in comment ) The workflow executes replicate.py, which generates raw forecasting outputs.
-These outputs are stored in the results/ directory within the workflow environment.

-   - Running the Analysis Script
-   Once the raw outputs are produced, the workflow runs replicate_analyse.py to process the data.
-This generates summarized analysis reports in the same results/ directory.

-   - Security Considerations
-   Sensitive information, such as the OPENROUTER_API_KEY, is stored securely in GitHub Secrets and passed to the workflow at runtime.
-This ensures the key is never exposed in the repository or logs.
+   This project includes two GitHub workfows: one for the reproduction process and one for the replication process.

 ### Encountered Issues

 - The authors didn't provide any code to run the experimentations.
 We had to write everything ourselves.
 - The authors didn't provide the list of questions itself but only the results, which included the questions (deeply nested in JSON files).
 Due to the complexity of these JSONs, we extracted the questions manually into our own JSONs to make the reproduction process simpler.
 - The original study contained **a lot** of questions.
 Because of limited time (and money), we decided to focus on a subset of these questions for the reproduction part.
-- The authors used two different AI models in their study: GPT 3.5 turbo 0301 and GPT 4 0314.
-However, GPT 3.5 turbo 0301 is not available anymore on OpenRouter, so we focused on reproducing the results with GPT 4 0314 only.
+- The authors used two different AI models in their study: GPT-3.5-turbo-0301 and GPT-4-0314.
+However, GPT-3.5-turbo-0301 is not available anymore on OpenRouter, so we focused on reproducing the results with GPT-4-0314 only.

 ### Is the Original Study Reproducible?

-We reproduced the four properties (bayes, monotonicity, negation, paraphrasing) on GPT 4 0314 with a subset of the original questions for each property.
+We reproduced the four properties (bayes, monotonicity, negation, paraphrasing) on GPT-4-0314 with a subset of the original questions for each property.

 The paper states that "Both GPT-3.5-turbo and GPT-4 (with temperature 0) are very inconsistent forecasters." (section 6.3).
 In fact, there are the paper's results (only for GPT-4, since we did not reproduce GPT-3.5's results):